dirk/hivm/NOTES.md

 ### Closures

 The generator API will provide a handy utility function ("lexicalize"?) which will symbolicate all the local variables for a scope into a compact closure scope structure that can be easily embedded into a function object.

+## Constants

+Bytecode chunks may include a constant pool for any necessary values.
+Instructions reference constants locally to their chunks.
+These chunk-relative references are resolved to VM-relative references when the chunk is loaded.